Latest listings on Jobs Central

 That’s not to say there is not good progress already being made.

 Some even rise through the ranks to positions of seniority.
-Reference Beef Central’s story published last year profiling the achievements of CPC’s trailblazing station manager Emily Anderson – arguably the first female station manager for any major pastoral company in Australia.
+Reference Beef Central’s story published a few years back profiling the achievements of CPC’s trailblazing station manager Emily Anderson – arguably the first female station manager for any major pastoral company in Australia.

 Here’s some tips on how to correct the gender imbalance in the beef supply chain workplace: